 –

 The distinction of the believing husband as opposed to the unbelieving, as well as the position that both the husband and wife possess in Christ is clearly seen here.
-Of the former, they are both “heirs together of the grace of life,” and of the latter, the husband will be adversely affected by his disobedience through hindered prayers.
+Of the former, they are both “heirs together of the grace of life,” and of the latter, the Christian husband will be adversely affected by his disobedience through “hindered prayers.”

 –

 Biblical marriage is a Christian institution exclusively.
-It is not to be compared to the marriage of unbelievers as being equal.
+It is not to be compared to the marriage of unbelievers as being equal, as is the case with Christendom.
 The only benefit that unbelievers will receive if they adopt Biblical instruction within their appropriate secular union is that they will find their union a good one and society will be the better for it.
 It is far more advantageous, though, to have it in Christ, both now and eternally, “For bodily exercise profiteth little: but Godliness is profitable unto all things…” (1Timothy 4:8).
-In addition to this notice t

 –